-- The introduction and application of the Faculty Rules are the responsibility of the Dean of Law (hereafter referred to as the Dean) and the Faculty Board, as determined by the Council of the University. - The 2021 Faculty Rules supplement the 2021 General Rules for Undergraduate Qualifications, Postgraduate Diplomas, Bachelor Honours Degrees, Master's Degrees, Doctoral Degrees, Higher Doctorates, Honorary Degrees and the Convocation (hereafter referred to as the General Rules) and should be read in conjunction with these rules. - Should a Faculty Rule contradict a General Rule, the General Rule will apply. - It is the responsibility of students to acquaint themselves with both the General Rules and the Faculty's Rules relevant to their degree or advanced diploma programmes. - Students' attention is drawn to the General Rules: - which deals with applying for admission to study at the UFS. - which deals with the admission or readmission to the UFS and to an academic qualification. - o which deals with duration of study and compiling a curriculum. - o which deals with student registration and re-registration - which deals with assessment rules. - The undergraduate programmes in this faculty imply full-time studies.
-No part-time studies can be accommodated, except for the Advanced Diploma in Estate and Trust Administration (academic plan code BD320300) that is only presented via distance learning. - Module and programme codes might be subject to change.
+- The introduction and application of the Faculty Rules are the responsibility of the Dean of Law (hereafter referred to as the Dean) and the Faculty Board, as determined by the Council of the University. - The 2022 Faculty Rules supplement the 2022 General Academic Rules and Regulations (hereafter referred to as the General Academic Rules) and should be read in conjunction with these rules. - Should a Faculty Rule contradict a General Academic Rule, the General Academic Rule will apply. - It is the responsibility of students to acquaint themselves with both the General Academic Rules and the Faculty's Rules relevant to their degree or advanced diploma programmes. - Students' attention is drawn to the General Academic Rules: - which deals with applying for admission to study at the UFS. - which deals with the admission or readmission to the UFS and to an academic qualification. - which deals with duration of study and compiling a curriculum. - which deals with student registration and re-registration - which deals with assessment rules. - The undergraduate programmes in this faculty imply full-time studies.
+No part-time studies can be accommodated, except for the Advanced Diploma in Estate and Trust Administration (academic plan code BD320300) that is only presented via distance learning. - Module and programme codes might be subject to change. - The faculty strives towards achieving 100% class attendance by law students in each module.
+Besides having to comply with a code of ethics, law students accept upon registration that they are contractually bound to at least a 75% class attendance per module.
+Compulsory attendance of tutorial classes is required in certain modules and is indicated as such in the module guides of those modules.